Taking the Initiative: 3 Strategic Questions for a Proactive Brand in 2025

-Imagine your brand not as a passive object subject to market fluctuations, but as a living force, an agent acting on the world around it.
-In 2025, more than ever, adopting a proactive stance is essential for prosperity.
-This pivotal year, rich in opportunities and upheavals, requires brands to take the lead and shape their own future.
+Imagine your brand not as a passive entity at the mercy of market forces, but as a dynamic force—an active agent shaping the world around it.
+In 2025, more than ever, adopting a proactive stance is essential for success.
+This pivotal year, rich in opportunities and upheavals, demands that brands take the initiative and shape their own future.

 To help you navigate this ever-changing landscape, we suggest asking yourself three strategic questions.
-Far from being mere theoretical musings, these questions are a real guide to action, a springboard to a 2025 marked by initiative.
+Far from being mere theoretical musings, these questions serve as a practical guide to action—a springboard toward a 2025 defined by initiative.

-Challenging preconceptions: Which "truths" in your industry will you question?
+Challenging Conventional Wisdom: Which “truths” in your industry will you question?

-In every industry, certain "truths" take hold—invisible assumptions that, like blinders, limit the scope of possibilities.
-These preconceived ideas, often rooted in habits and traditions, can stifle innovation and prevent brands from seizing new opportunities.
+In every industry, certain “truths” take hold—unspoken “assumptions” that, like blinders, narrow the scope of what’s possible.
+These preconceived notions, often rooted in habits and traditions, can stifle innovation and prevent brands from seizing new opportunities.

-Steve Wunker, an innovation expert, demonstrated the danger of these "assumptions" by asking students to design a new offering for a hospital.
-The majority of students, trapped by their preconceived ideas about the healthcare sector, proposed "traditional" solutions focused on medical care.
-In contrast, students who were asked to imagine a new offering for a bank came up with much more original and disruptive ideas for the hospital, such as creating relaxation and social areas for patients and their families.
+Steve Wunker, an innovation expert, demonstrated the danger of these “assumptions” by asking students to design a new service offering for a hospital.
+Most students, constrained by their preconceived notions about the healthcare sector, proposed “traditional” solutions focused on medical care.
+In contrast, students who were asked to imagine a new service offering for a bank proposed far more original and disruptive ideas for the hospital, such as creating spaces for relaxation and socializing for patients and their families.

-To break down these preconceptions and unleash your potential for innovation, there are several avenues you can explore:
+To challenge these misconceptions and unlock your potential for innovation, there are several approaches you can take:

-• Analogies with other sectors: As illustrated in the previous example, drawing inspiration from different sectors of activity can help you think outside the box and consider new perspectives.
+• Analogies with other industries: As the previous example illustrates, drawing inspiration from different industries can help you think outside the box and explore new perspectives.

-• Adopt a fresh perspective: Call on people outside your industry, such as start-ups or digital natives like Amazon, to bring a fresh perspective and shake up your ideas.
+• Adopting a fresh perspective: Bring in people from outside your industry—such as startups or “digital native” companies like Amazon—to offer a fresh perspective and breathe new life into your ideas.

-• Deep understanding of customer needs: Go beyond traditional market research and adopt a "Jobs to be done" approach to understand your customers' underlying motivations and identify the "tasks" they are trying to accomplish when using your products or services.
+• A deep understanding of customer needs: Go beyond traditional market research and adopt a “Jobs to be Done” approach to understand your customers’ underlying motivations and identify the “jobs” they are trying to accomplish when they use your products or services.

-Creating tomorrow's advantage: What new competitive advantage will you create?
+Creating Tomorrow’s Edge: What new competitive advantage will you create?

 In a constantly changing world, simply optimizing existing competitive advantages is no longer enough.
-To thrive in 2025, it is crucial to anticipate long-term industry developments and start "cultivating" tomorrow's advantages today.
+To thrive in 2025, it is crucial to anticipate long-term industry trends and start “cultivating” tomorrow’s advantages today.

-Imagine your industry in 20 years.
+Imagine your industry 20 years from now.
 What new technologies, trends, and customer needs will emerge?
 What will be the key factors for success?
-By projecting yourself into the future, you can identify the "seeds" of tomorrow's competitive advantages and start "planting" them today.
+By looking ahead, you can identify the “seeds” of tomorrow’s competitive advantages and start “planting” them today.

 Think like David: What are your competitors’ weaknesses, and how can you exploit them to create a unique competitive advantage?
 What new technologies or business models are your competitors ignoring or overlooking that you could adopt to gain a head start?

-Knowing when to give up: What are you going to give up?
+Knowing when to let go: What are you going to let go of?

-Knowing when to give up is undoubtedly one of the most difficult aspects of proactivity.
-Even for small businesses, it is often painful to "stop" certain activities, even if they are no longer profitable or strategic.
+Knowing when to let go is undoubtedly one of the most difficult aspects of being proactive.
+Even for small businesses, it is often painful to “shut down” certain activities, even if they are no longer profitable or strategic.

-However, the discipline of letting go is essential to free up resources and focus on the most promising activities.
-To identify which activities to abandon, ask yourself the following questions:
+However, the discipline of letting go is essential for freeing up resources and focusing on the most promising activities.
+To identify which activities to drop, ask yourself the following questions:

 • Does this activity consume more resources than it generates?